10-Q 1 iivi-20230930.htm 10-Q iivi-20230930

 The classification of fair value measurements within the hierarchy is based upon the lowest level of input that is significant to the measurement.

 We entered into an interest rate swap with a notional amount of $1,075 million to limit the exposure to our variable interest rate debt by effectively converting it to a fixed interest rate.
 Through February 28, 2023, we received payments based on the one-month LIBOR and made payments based on a fixed rate of 1.52%.
 We received payments with a floor of 0.00%.
 The interest rate swap agreement had an effective date of November 24, 2019, with an expiration date of September 24, 2024.
-The initial notional amount of the interest rate swap decreased to $825 million in June 2022, and will remain at that amount through the expiration date.
+The initial notional amount of the interest rate swap decreased to $825 million in June 2022, and remained at that amount through its expiration on September 24, 2024.
 On March 20, 2023, we amended our $825 million interest rate swap (“Amended Swap”), effective as of February 28, 2023, to replace the current reference rate (LIBOR) with SOFR, to be consistent with Amendment No. 1 to the Credit Agreement.
 See Note 7.
 Debt for further information.
-Under the Amended Swap, we receive payments based on the one-month SOFR and make payments based on a fixed rate of 1.42%.
-We receive payments with a floor of 0.10%.
+Under the Amended Swap, we received payments based on the one-month SOFR and made payments based on a fixed rate of 1.42%.
+We received payments with a floor of 0.10%.
 We designated this instrument as a cash flow hedge, and deemed the hedge relationship effective at inception of the contract and the amended contract.

 On February 23, 2022, we entered into an interest rate cap (the “Cap”) with an effective date of July 1, 2023.
 On March 20, 2023, we amended the Cap to replace the current reference rate (LIBOR) with SOFR, to be consistent with Amendment No. 1 to the Credit Agreement.
 See Note 7.
 Debt for further information.
 The Cap manages our exposure to interest rate movements on a portion of our floating rate debt.
 The Cap provides us with the right to receive payment if one-month SOFR exceeds 1.92%.
 Beginning in July 2023, we began to pay a fixed monthly premium based on an annual rate of 0.853% for the Cap.
 The Cap will carry a notional amount ranging from $500 million to $1,500 million.
-The fair value of the interest rate cap of $57 million and $46 million is recognized in the Condensed Consolidated Balance Sheet within prepaid and other current assets and other assets as of September 30, 2023 and June 30, 2023, respectively.
+On September 1, 2024, we increased the notional amount from $500 million to $1,500 million.
+The fair value of the interest rate cap of $22 million and $50 million is recognized in the Condensed Consolidated Balance Sheet within Prepaid and other current assets and Other assets as of September 30, 2024 and June 30, 2024, respectively.

 20

-The changes in accumulated other comprehensive income (loss) (“AOCI”) by component, net of tax, for the three months ended September 30, 2023 were as follows ($000):
+The changes in AOCI by component, net of tax, for the three months ended September 30, 2024 were as follows ($000):

 Foreign